When is the ball a local pessimum for covering?: Introduction

 \section{Introduction}

-The lattice sphere packing and covering problems can be stated in similar ways: in both problems we look for an optimal arrangement of equal-sized spheres centered at points of a lattice; whereas in the packing problem we must have no overlap between spheres and we must minimize the amount of uncovered volume, in the covering problem we must have no uncovered volume and we must minimize the amount of overlap between spheres.
-The lattice sphere packing problem has attained great importance partly because many of the lattices that give good packing fractions in low dimensions are related to objects of exceptional symmetry in geometry \cite{SPLAG}.
+The lattice sphere packing and covering problems can be stated in similar ways: in both problems we look for an optimal arrangement of equal-sized spheres centered at points of a lattice; whereas in the packing problem we must have no multiply-covered volume and we must minimize the amount of uncovered volume, in the covering problem we must have no uncovered volume and we must minimize the amount of multiply covered volume.
+The lattice sphere packing problem has attained great importance partly because many of the lattices that give good packing fractions in low dimensions are related to objects of exceptional symmetry in geometry \cite{SPLAG,thompson}.
 By contrast, the lattices which give good covering fractions in low dimensions do not seem to be imbued with symmetry to the same extent.
-In fact, many highly symmetric lattices seem instead to be locally worst at covering with spheres \cite{vallentin}.
-Instead of lattices that are worst at covering with spheres relative to similar lattices, in this article we are interested in centrally-symmetric shapes that are worst for covering relative to similar centrally-symmetric shapes.
+In fact, many highly symmetric lattices seem instead to be locally pessimal at covering with spheres \cite{vallentin}.
+Instead of lattices that are pessimal at covering with spheres relative to nearby lattices, in this article we are interested in shapes that are pessimal for covering relative to nearby shapes.

-In two and three dimensions it has been shown that the rounded octagon and the ball respectively are worst at packing relative to similar shapes \cite{kalluspack,Nazarov}, and in both cases these shapes have been conjectured to be absolutely worst \cite{Gardner95,Reinhardt}.
+In two and three dimensions it has been shown that the rounded octagon and the ball respectively are locally pessimal for packing among convex point-symmetric shapes\cite{kalluspack,Nazarov}, and in both cases these shapes have been conjectured to be globally pessimal \cite{Gardner95,Reinhardt}.
 Reinhardt's conjecture about the rounded octagon has been an open problem since 1934.
-In the case of covering, it has been shown by L. Fejes T{\'o}th that the disk is the worst shape for covering the plane \cite{toth-cover}.
-In this article we show that also in three dimensions, the ball is relatively worst at covering, but is not so in four and five dimensions.
+In the case of covering, it has been shown by L. Fejes T{\'o}th that the disk is the pessimal shape for covering the plane \cite{toth-cover}.
+In this article we show that in three dimensions, the ball is locally pessimal for covering, but is not so in four and five dimensions.
 We limit our attention to these dimensions because those are the only dimensions where the lattice sphere covering problem is solved.
 In all these dimensions, $A_n^*$ is known to be the optimal sphere covering lattice \cite{SPLAG}.
-Nevertheless, we establish results that would make it easy to determine whether the $n$-dimensional ball is relatively worst at covering if the optimal sphere covering lattice in that dimension were to be known.
+Nevertheless, we establish results that would make it easy to determine whether the $n$-dimensional ball is locally pessimal for covering if the optimal sphere covering lattice in that dimension were to become known.